A beneficiary designation is one of the simplest ways to make a gift to Amherst College. It's literally as easy as filling out a form.

 An alternative to a bequest in your will is to designate Amherst College as the beneficiary of your retirement assets.
 This gift is simple because you can control the transfer of these assets at your death without changing your will or living trust.
 All you need to do is request (and complete) a new beneficiary designation form from your plan administrator.
 There is no need to modify your will or living trust.

 A gift of retirement assets has the added advantage of being among the most tax-wise ways to make an estate gift.
-This is because your retirement assets, if left to individuals (other than a spouse), will be subject to income tax in addition to any applicable estate tax.
-With a gift to a non-profit such as Amherst, 100 percent of the funds are available for its charitable purposes.
-If you want to remember us in your estate plan, it is often better to leave other types of assets – cash, securities, real estate – to your heirs and give the more heavily taxed retirement asset to Amherst College.
+This is because your retirement assets, if left to individuals, will be subject to income tax when they receive distributions and, in the case of a non-spouse, those distributions may be accelerated.
+With a gift to a non-profit such as the Amherst, 100 percent of the funds are available for its charitable purposes.
+If you want to remember us in your estate plan, it is often better to leave other types of assets – cash, securities, real estate – to your heirs and give the more heavily taxed retirement asset to the Amherst College.

-Life Insurance policies can also be used to make a gift to Amherst.
-Complete and return to the insurance company a form designating that Amherst College receives all or a portion of the death benefit associated with your life insurance policy.
-As an alternative to naming Amherst as the beneficiary, you can transfer ownership of the policy.
-Transferring ownership results in income tax savings in the year of the gift.
+Life Insurance policies can also be used to make a gift to the Amherst.
+Complete and return to the insurance company a form designating that the Amherst College receives all or a portion of the death benefit associated with your life insurance policy.
+As an alternative to naming the Amherst as the beneficiary, you can transfer ownership of the policy.
+Transferring ownership results in an immediate income tax charitable deduction and potential income tax savings in the year of the gift.

 Commercial Annuity Contracts - a commercial annuity will sometimes have a remaining value at the end of the annuitant’s lifetime.
 You can name Amherst to receive all or part of this amount by designating it as a beneficiary (sole or partial) on the appropriate form from the insurance company.